Network community detection via neural embeddings: Methods

 where $\vec{u}_i \in \mathbb{R}^{C \times 1}$, $\vec{v}_j \in \mathbb{R}^{C \times 1}$, and $Z$ is a normalization constant.
 Each node $i$ is associated to two vectors: vector $\vec{u}_i $ represents the embedding of node $i$; $\vec{v}_i$ represents node $i$ as a context of other nodes.
 Because the normalization constant is computationally expensive, node2vec uses a heuristic training algorithm, i.e., negative sampling~\cite{mikolovDistributedRepresentationsWords2013}.
 When trained with negative sampling, skip-gram word2vec is equivalent to a spectral embedding that factorizes matrix $\mat{R}^{\text{n2v}}$ with elements~\cite{levyNeuralWordEmbedding2014,qiuNetworkEmbeddingMatrix2018}:

 in the limit of $C\rightarrow n$ with $T$ greater than or equal to the network diameter, where $P(x^{(t)} = i)$ is the probability that the $t^\text{th}$ node in the given sequence is node $i$ (see Supporting Information Section 3 for the step-by-step derivation).
-This interpretation of node2vec as a spectral embedding allows us to derive the algorithmic detectability limit from the spectrum of $\mat{R}^{\text{n2v}}$.
+Note that the two embedding vectors $\vec{v}_i$ and $\vec{u}_i$ generated by node2vec are parallel to each other because $\mat{R}^{\text{n2v}}$ is symmetric~\cite{levyNeuralWordEmbedding2014,qiuNetworkEmbeddingMatrix2018,kojakuResidual2VecDebiasingGraph2021}.